lwasser/python-ecology/05-loops-and-functions.md

 Look inside the `yearly_files` directory and check a couple of the files you just created to confirm that everything worked as expected.

+## Writing Unique FileNames
+Notice that the code above created a unique filename for each year.

+	filename = 'data/yearly_files/surveys' + str(year) + '.csv'

+Let's break down the parts of this name:

+*  The first part is simply some text that specifies the directory to store our data file in (data/yearly_files/) and the first part of the file name (surveys): `'data/yearly_files/surveys'`
+*  We can concatenate this with a variable, in this case the year by using the plus `+` sign and the variable we want to add to the file name: `+ str(year)`
+*  Then we add the file extension as another text string: `+ '.csv'`

+Notice that we use single quotes to add text strings.
+The variable is not surrounded by quotes.
+This code produces the string `data/yearly_files/surveys2002.csv` which contains the path to the new filename AND the file name itself.

 ###Challenge: